What is a Feasibility Study?

 How to Get Data Resulting from a Feasibility Study

 By far the quickest way to get going is to hire a consultant to run the study from start to finish and report on their findings.
 While tempting, this option is probably out of the question for all but the best-funded startups.

 You’ll also need to include the costs of the feasibility report itself in your economic factors, and doing so might push businesses that were just barely profitable in their early stages into the red.

 On the other hand, if you barrel forward without data you risk losing initial capital investments.
 Many investors will also refuse to entertain your proposals without this type of information, so it may be a non-negotiable expense.

 The good news is that with secondary market research data widely available and lots of handy survey templates like this one out there, you can do a lot of the leg work yourself and reduce the overhead while still getting great feasibility data.

-Using Surveys to Understand Your Marketability
+Using Surveys in a Feasibility Study to Understand Your Marketability

 You need to reach out to your target market to learn as much as possible about the people who you hope are going to be paying for your product or service, and surveys are by far the best way to do this.